Alfionitass/Vet/README.md

 Vet Front-End
+to install:
 > npm i

-to install
+to see the development:
 > npm start
-to see the development